Buffett’s firm invests in JP Morgan Chase, drops Walmart

 Investors follow what Berkshire buys and sells closely because of Buffett’s successful track record.
 Berkshire officials don’t generally comment on these quarterly filings.

-And the quarterly filings don’t make clear who made all the investments.
+Berkshire trimmed its Wells Fargo investment, but it has been doing that periodically to keep its holdings under 10 percent of the bank’s stock and avoid additional restrictions.

+Berkshire appeared to have sold off its 1.4 million Walmart shares during the quarter because the investment wasn’t listed on Wednesday’s filing.

-Berkshire added a few more Apple shares during the quarter to give it 252.5 million shares of the iPhone maker.
+The company added a few more Apple shares during the quarter to give it 252.5 million shares of the iPhone maker, but the purchases were modest compared to most of the past year.

+At the end of last year, Buffett’s company held 165.3 million Apple shares.

+Buffett has said he looks at Apple like a consumer products company with a strong competitive position, rather than as a tech company.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.